sophiaelizecruz/sophiaelizecruz.github.io/essays/ask-and-you-shall-receive.md

 # All dates must be YYYY-MM-DD format!
 date: 2020-01-23
 labels:
-  - JavaScript
-  - Learning
+  - Coding Style
-  - Music
+  - Stack Overflow
 ---

 ## But be careful what you wish for.